icareerclimber/source-code/content/howitworks/visualization-design.md

 This visualization shows the most common next step for each job.
 Due to data constraints, the chart only shows the most common jobs stemming from each node and not from the root node.

-Next Steps - Collect more data to show mutiple steps from the root node.
-Add a way to identify average length of time spent in each job.
+Next Steps - Collect more data to show multiple steps from the root node.
+Update visualization to include average length of time spent in each job.

 <img src="https://raw.githubusercontent.com/icareerclimber/source-code/master/content/howitworks/images_folder/hierarchy-tree-graph.png" width="470">